-The governing board of the co-operative has not made emergency preparedness a priority; similarly, there is little support for doing the required work to mitigate structural earthquake hazards.
-Shortly before our visit to the site. the Fire Inspector had issued a citation for outdated hardware on Beyond such enforcement efforts, neither the Fire fire doors.
-Department nor any other public agency has offered assistance with emergency preparedness.
+The governing board of the cooperative has not made emergency preparedness a priority; similarly, there is little support for doing the required work to mitigate structural earthquake hazards.
+Shortly before our visit to the site, a fire inspector had issued a citation for outdated hardware on fire doors.
+Beyond such enforcement efforts, neither the fire department nor any other public agency has offered assistance with emergency preparedness.
 Rather than merely citing violations, fire departments could take the additional step of educating occupants about building hazards and offering information on self-help and protective strategies.

-The only means of emergency communication in the building is the telephone.
+The only means of emergency communication in the building are telephones.
 Even if telephone lines are not severed at the time of earthquake impact, telephones will likely not function.
 In the event of an earthquake, building occupants are likely to be without a means of communicating with emergency responders and other sources of outside assistance.